nitishsaDire/objectDetection_ssd/README.md

 # Results
 I have tried training on PASCAL VOC 2007 trainval dataset, without augmentations, and it resulted in overfitting on the training dataset.
 I will be training it on combined PASCAL VOC 2007 trainval + PASCAL VOC 2012 trainval, and will also add augmentations.
-New model and its results will be available soon.
+The new model and its results will be available soon.